-- ACUTRIM(R) NATURAL -- This is a dietary supplement that uses a special blend of natural ingredients to help the consumer burn fat by supporting healthy carbohydrate and fat metabolism. - o THIN TAB(R)MAHUANG FREE -- Thin Tab(R)Mahuang Free offers the same benefits as Thin Tab(R)in an ephedra-free formula. - CARBCUTTER(R) -- CarbCutter(R) helps convert carbohydrates into energy.
-The Carb Free Blend activates a Cellular Transport System (CTS) that shuttles newly consumed carbohydrates into the cells where it then can be metabolized for energy instead of being stored as fat
+- o ACUTRIM(R) NATURAL -- This is a dietary supplement that uses a special blend of natural ingredients to help the consumer burn fat by supporting healthy carbohydrate and fat metabolism. - o THIN TAB(R)MAHUANG FREE -- Thin Tab(R)Mahuang Free offers the same benefits as Thin Tab(R)in an ephedra-free formula. - O CARB CUTTER(R) -- Carb Cutter(R) helps convert carbohydrates into energy.
+The carb free blend activates a Cellular Transport System (CTS) that shuttles newly consumed carbohydrates into the cells where it then can be metabolized for energy instead of being stored as fat.

 As of March 15, 2003, we stopped selling two products, ThinTab(R) and Fat Cutter Plus, which contained ephedra, because of negative publicity related to the use of ephedra.
 Retailers who purchased those products from us may, however, continue to sell them from their inventory.
-A third product, Carbolizer(TM), was transferred to a third party as part of a larger general settlement of pending litigation.
+A third product, Carbolizer(TM), was transferred to KMS-Thin Tab 100, Inc. in September 2002 as part of a larger general settlement of pending litigation with KMS and J.C.
+Herbert Bryant, III.
 Carbolizer(TM) also contained ephedra.
 In 2002, these three products accounted for 19% of our total revenue.